-Baby may be too young for Scrabble to be anything other than a choking hazard, but that doesn’t mean she isn&;t ready to start to have fun with sounds.
+Baby may be too young for Scrabble to be anything other than a choking hazard, but that doesn’t mean they isn&;t ready to start to have fun with sounds.
 Rhyming is one of the earliest ways to play with sound that children learn, and it’s a great building block for future learning, too.

 Rhyming teaches children to hear and identify the individual sounds in words, instead of thinking of the words themselves as units.
-This will be important when Baby is learning to read and write, since it’s the individual sounds (represented by letters) that make up the words she will be learning.
+This will be important when Baby is learning to read and write, since it’s the individual sounds (represented by letters) that make up the words they will be learning.

 Work on your improv